yx-fan/TravelExpenseTrackerServer/INSTALL.md

 ### Using Docker

-Start services using Docker Compose:
+You can run the project using Docker.
+Ensure Docker and Docker Compose are installed on your system.

 ```bash
 docker-compose up --build